 A slender fish with large eyes, moves in large flocks and come to reefs to hunt.
 Not observed just snorkelling on the reef but also occasionally on the open sea.
 A flock of barracudas is impressive.
 When setting up to attack, it's a spectacular show.

 Groupers of different colours and shapes look lazy and peaceful, but they are highly predatory fish.
-People are afraid of them, but in places where they are accustomed to them, they come out peacefully.
+The are normally afraid of people, but in places where they are accustomed to them, they come out peacefully.
 The largest groupers reach lengths of over a metre.

 Small coral fish and animals